-Research institutes like ITS-Davis also have a responsibility to acknowledge that racism has influenced academic research, instruction and training, and the makeup of our research community.
-ITS-Davis takes seriously its responsibility to address racism and is committed to research and higher education that is diverse, equitable, inclusive and that furthers justice.
+ITS-Davis acknowledges that racism has influenced academic research, instruction and training, and the makeup of our research community.
+We recognize that our research has helped to shape America’s transportation system and its inequities.
+ITS-Davis takes seriously its responsibility to address this racism and is committed to research and higher education that is diverse, equitable, inclusive and that furthers justice.

 Acknowledging this history, ITS-Davis and the Policy Institute are taking action to create a more accessible and equitable transportation future—one that serves all people–and to instill the principles of diversity, equity, and inclusion into the core values of our organizations, in our research, education, and outreach programs, and our workplace.

 Visit our Diversity Equity, and Inclusion page for more information on our ongoing efforts.